Non-unitary Wightman CFTs and non-unitary vertex algebras: Introduction

 \subsection{Acknowledgements}

-S.C. and Y.T acknowledge support from the GNAMPA-INDAM project {\it Operator algebras and infinite quantum systems}, CUP E53C23001670001 and from the MIUR Excellence Department Project {\it MatMod@TOV} awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C23000330006.
+S.C. and Y.T acknowledge support from the GNAMPA-INDAM project {\it Operator algebras and infinite quantum systems}, CUP E53C23001670001 and from the MUR Excellence Department Project {\it MatMod@TOV} awarded to the Department of Mathematics, University of Rome ``Tor Vergata'', CUP E83C23000330006.
 C.R. and J.T. were supported by ARC Discovery Project DP200100067, ``Physical realisation of enriched quantum symmetries''.
+C.R. and J.T. would like to thank David Ridout for suggesting and encouraging our study of Wightman CFTs in the context of non-unitary models.